 Photograph A-2.
-Looking East at the Concrete Cap That Covers the Project Gnome Emplacement Shaft and the Sign That Notifies the Public of No Excavating or Digging Without Permission
+Looking East at the Concrete Cap that Covers the Project Gnome Emplacement Shaft and the Sign that Notifies the Public of No Excavating or Digging Without Permission

 Photograph A-3.
-Looking East at the Concrete Cap That Covers the Project Gnome Emplacement Shaft
+Looking East at the Concrete Cap that Covers the Project Gnome Emplacement Shaft

 Photograph A-4.
-Looking East at Well USGS-1 and Water Storage Tank
+Well USGS-1 After Sampling on January 30, 2024